mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 MantidWorkbench interface.
 As these are not workspaces the Algorithms can't directly be applied.
 However, Tables may be converted to either a Table or Matrix workspace through an option on the analysis menu for subsequent data processing.
-For instance, converting the Results Table to a matrix workspace enables MantidWorkbench fitting the be carried out.
+For instance, converting the Results Table to a matrix workspace enables MantidWorkbench fitting to be carried out.

 Loading Data
 ------------